Deities & Demigods: 1st Edition

 Lawrence Schick, in his 1991 book Heroic Worlds, was critical of the format used for the original Deities and Demigods: "Unfortunately, the book is usually used merely as a sort of Monster Manual that describes very high-powered monsters.
 This usage is encouraged by the book's format, which emphasizes the gods' physical abilities over their religious significance."
-Schick calls the second edition of Legends & Lore for the 2nd edition rules "a vast improvement... with a much greater emphasis on mythology and the duties of each deity's priesthood".

 In a retrospective review of Deities & Demigods in Black Gate, Nick Ozment said "One of the most fun, crazy, and controversial tomes to come out of Advanced Dungeons & Dragons was, without a doubt, Deities and Demigods (1980)."
+Ozment later commented on the artwork by Erol Otus, calling it "some of the oddest, most bizarre, and original illustrations in his D&D oeuvre.
+This stuff looks like it burst straight out of the most trippy Cthulhu for underground comics of the '70s."